etiennebr/rstdocs/Applications/Feature Extraction/GrayScaleMorphologicalOperation.rst

 Output image containing the filtered output image.

 **Selected Channel**
-The selected channel index
+The selected channel index.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Structuring Element Type**
-Choice of the structuring element type Available choices are:
+Choice of the structuring element type.
+Available choices are:

 - **Ball**

- - **The Structuring Element X Radius** : The Structuring Element X Radius
+ - **The Structuring Element X Radius** : The Structuring Element X Radius.

- - **The Structuring Element Y Radius** : The Structuring Element Y Radius
+ - **The Structuring Element Y Radius** : The Structuring Element Y Radius.

 - **Cross**

 **Morphological Operation**
-Choice of the morphological operation Available choices are:
+Choice of the morphological operation.
+Available choices are:

 - **Dilate**